KevinKipkorir254/superstars456/README.md

-- 👋 Hi, I’m @superstars456
+- 👋 Hi, I’m Kevin Kipkorir
-- 👀 I’m interested in Microcontroler programming especially Atmega
+- 👀 I’m interested in Microcontroler programming
-- 🌱 I’m currently learning C and working with Microchip Studio
+- 🌱 I’m use C and C++
-- 💞️ I’m looking to collaborate on bulding stuff with any Atmega Microcontroller
+- 💞️ I’m looking to collaborate on bulding mechatronics projects
 - 📫 How to reach me kipkorir.magut@gmail.com

 <!---